 Check out the interactive map compiled from census data by the Center for an Urban Future below:

 Looking for a silver lining?
-Well the next time you’re complaining about your commute, spare a thought for the residents of the Rockaways and their 53 minute commute time.
+Well, the next time you’re complaining about your commute, spare a thought for the residents of the Rockaways and their 53 minute commute time.
 Remember, that is only an average!
-Commutes in some some parts of the Rockaway Peninsula reach up to 59 minutes!
-Click on the map below to see a much more detailed break down of NYC commutes.
+Commutes in some parts of the Rockaway Peninsula reach up to 59 minutes!
+Click on the map below to see a much more detailed breakdown of NYC commutes.